-- Without any manual workaround, the current billing system would effectively split the above example into two "sites". - 1 Charge per Supplier - Consumption at BMU1 sets TDR band for Supplier 1 and BMU2 + BMU3 sets the band for Supplier 2 - BMU2 and BMU3 are grouped together into one charge because they have the same Supplier, meaning there are two charges at the one site.
-If each BMU had a different Supplier there would be three charges - CMP425 implementation would ensure that the TDR band would be set on consumption of BMU1 + BMU2 + BMU3 and then split the charge proportionally on the consumption for each Supplier.
+- Without any manual workaround, the current billing system would effectively split the above example into two "sites". - Consumption at BMU1 sets TDR band for Supplier 1 and BMU2 + BMU3 sets for Supplier 2 - CMP425 implementation would ensure that the TDR band would be set on consumption of BMU1 + BMU2 + BMU3 and then split the charge proportionally on the consumption for each Supplier.